Werur Airport: Passenger

+As of June 2025, there are no scheduled flights operate in this airport.

 Background

-The government said they will provide Rp30 billion, or about US$2.5 million, from the state budget for the construction of the airfield.
-In the meantime, Gabriel Asem, the head of Tambrauw district, remarked that the administration has budgeted Rp9 billion, or about US$752 thousand, for the construction of the airport and Rp3 billion, or about US$250 thousand, for acquiring the land for the airport.
+In 2014, the Indonesian government said they will provide Rp30 billion, or about US$2.5 million, from the state budget for the construction of the airfield.
+In the meantime, Gabriel Asem, Bupati of Tambrauw Regency, remarked that the administration has budgeted Rp9 billion, or about US$752 thousand, for the construction of the airport and Rp3 billion, or about US$250 thousand, for acquiring the land for the airport.

 The airport needs a land area of 200 ha, including for its runway, taxiway, and the apron.
 The area of the runway is 500 × 23 m, while the runway strip is 520 × 60 m.

 The Werur Airport will facilitate the locals and tourists to reach Raja Ampat and other locations in Southwest Papua.